Albrtito/ObsidianNotes/02 - Atomic/20240519 - 164454 - Exercises - Order relations.md

 $$
 3. Find for $\mathcal{R}_1$ and $\mathcal{R}_2$ the maximal, minimal, maximum, and minimum elements on $A$.
 Find also the supremum and infimum of $A$ as a subset of $\mathbb{N}$

 Minimal and maximal elements are directly obtained from the Hasse diagram.
-Only for the R2 relation is there any
+Only for the R2 relation is there anything else but maximals and minimals.
+The R2 relation has a minimum at 1 and an infimum at 1.
+Any other maximums, minimums, infimums or supremums do not exist.

+See that 1 is an infimum even while it is inside the set A. Also observe that for any value of N to be an infimum or a supremum it should be below(infimums) every other node in the Hasse graph, **and connected to them** or above (supremums)